JakeBrownn/chat-room/README.md

 ## Usage
 Run `$ npm run server` to get started on your local, open some Chrome tabs and away you go!

+## Author Notes
+Wanted to create a basic project to experiement with Socket.io and also try out Webpack for the first time.